Formats

 Practice citing your own Figures & Tables for the IB (especially relevant for TOK)

-You are familiar with NoodleTools
+If you attended CIS from Y7-10, you are familiar with NoodleTools

 Can create different folders for different projects